Tradeline: What is it, Process, On Credit Report, Types, Examples

 • Security questions that only the customer knows

-The types of tradelines classify any accounts that a customer is currently paying, open and closed accounts, and any joint accounts.
-These accounts or tradelines fall into three categories:
+The types of tradelines classify any accounts that a customer currently pays, including open and closed accounts and joint accounts.
+These accounts or tradelines fall into three categories that impact credit scores:

-• Installment loans are accounts that a customer borrowed at a fixed amount and repaid on a fixed timeline.
-These accounts are mortgages, auto loans, student loans, and personal loans.
+Installment loans represent accounts that a customer borrowed at a fixed amount and repaid on a fixed timeline.
+These accounts include mortgages, auto loans, student loans, and personal loans that require a fixed monthly payment.

-• Revolving accounts are accounts that are ongoing and continuous such as the balance, payments, and available credit.
-These accounts are credit cards and lines of credit.
+Revolving accounts represent accounts that are ongoing and continuous, such as the balance, payments, and available credit.
+These accounts include credit cards and lines of credit that allow flexible payments.

-• Open accounts are accounts that are paid in full when the customer is paid by the buyer.
-These accounts are typically present in businesses.
+Open accounts represent accounts that are paid in full when the customer receives payment from the buyer.
+These accounts are typically present in business operations.

-Each type of tradelines contributes to a customer’s credit score.
-The customer credit score weighs each tradeline differently, like the Fair Isaac Corporation (FICO) score.
-The FICO® score is calculated into five categories:
+Each type of tradeline contributes to a customer's credit score differently.
+The customer credit score weighs each tradeline differently, like the Fair Isaac Corporation (FICO) score uses specific criteria.
+The FICO® score calculates into five categories that determine creditworthiness:

-• Payment history accounts for 35% of the FICO® Score.
-This shows if the customer has paid past credit accounts on time.
-The lenders or creditors also use this to calculate the amount of risk when extending credit.
+Payment history accounts for 35% of the FICO® Score in credit scoring models.
+This shows if the customer has paid past credit accounts on time with on-time payments.
+The lenders or creditors also use this to calculate the amount of risk when extending credit to borrowers.

-• Amounts owed account for 30% of the FICO® Score.
-This reflects the credit accounts owned, including the debt owed on them.
+Amounts owed account for 30% of the FICO® Score in the calculation.
+This reflects the credit accounts owned, including the debt owed on them that affects credit utilization.
+High utilization of credit limits can lead to low credit scores.

-• Length of credit history accounts for 15% of the FICO® Score.
-This shows the length of credit accounts since they were established and used by the customer.
+Length of credit history accounts for 15% of the FICO® Score calculation.
+This shows the length of credit accounts since they were established and used by the customer over time.
+A long average account age generally indicates better credit management.

-• The credit mix accounts for 10% of the FICO® Score.
-This considers the mix of credit cards, retail accounts, mortgage loans, installment loans, and finance company accounts.
+The credit mix accounts for 10% of the FICO® Score total.
+This considers the mix of credit cards, retail accounts, mortgage loans, installment loans, and finance company accounts that demonstrate diverse credit experience.

-• New credit accounts for 10% of the FICO® Score.
-The frequency of opening new credit accounts in a shorter period of time can have a greater risk for lenders or creditors.
+New credit accounts for 10% of the FICO® Score calculation.
+The frequency of opening new credit accounts in a shorter period of time can have a greater risk for lenders or creditors who evaluate applications.

 Example Of A Tradeline

-An example of a tradeline is a customer’s car payment history.
-The car payment history includes when the customer started repaying the car loan.
-The car loan repayment creates a tradeline.
-The tradeline summarizes the customer’s contact information, current payment status, the date the credit line was opened, and the date the credit line was closed.
-Other current information such as the date of last payment, remaining current balance, and monthly payment amount are also reported by the tradeline.
+An example of a tradeline includes a customer's car payment history from a bank or lender.
+The car payment history includes when the customer started repaying the car loan with monthly payments.
+The car loan repayment creates a tradeline that reports to credit bureaus.
+The tradeline summarizes the customer's contact information, current payment status, the date the credit line was opened, and the date the credit line was closed if applicable.
+Other current information such as the date of last payment, remaining current balance, and monthly payment amount are also reported by the tradeline to bureaus.

 View Pricing